-The proposed park will encompass a beautiful and publicly owned 120 acre area consisting of the Chapel Point Battery, Edwards Pond, and Lochman’s Beach areas in Sydney Mines.
+The proposed park will encompass a beautiful and publicly owned 120 acre area consisting of the Chapel Point Battery, Edwards Pond, and Lockman’s Beach areas in Sydney Mines.
 This location was chosen due to the areas rich military history dating back to the 18th century.
-Final cost estimates for the project will be determined once an ACOA feasibility study concludes in late 2017; preliminary estimates for the project are projected to be in the $15-$25 million range.

-A multi-faceted strategy will be employed to raise funds for the project.
+A multi-faceted strategy is being employed to raise funds for the project.
 The overall development of Atlantic Memorial Park will be carried out in phases and each phase will have its own funding strategy.
 The funding will be generated by way of private donations, corporate donations, community contributions, media outlets, special events, and government funding.
-An ambitious communications strategy will be implemented in order to raise awareness for the proposed Atlantic Memorial Park.
+An ambitious communications strategy is being implemented in order to raise awareness for the proposed Atlantic Memorial Park.

 The following sections detail the construction efforts involved with each phase, and estimated costs for each project.